nteutschm/Project_Earthquake_Detection/README.md

 # Project Earthquake Detection

-This repository contains the workflow and analysis for [Project Description].
+This repository contains the workflow and analysis for Project Earthquake Detection.
 The project code and data are organized into folders for ease of use and clarity.

 ## Folder Structure